 While it’s legal to grow opium poppies in New Zealand, it’s illegal to process them into a drug.
 Which does seem a little strange and overly trusting.
 You can’t grow marijuana plants as ornamentals, even if you say you won’t use them as a drug (yeah right).
 Possibly opium poppies are let of the hook because it’s much more of a hassle to turn the plant into opioid drugs.
 A commercial drug pusher would find it much cheaper to import heroin and other opiates.
 Besides which, it’s hard to disguise large plots of brilliantly coloured flowers.

-I understand the law in America is much less understanding and growing opium poppies, even for ornamental use, is a no-no.
+I understand the law in America is less understanding and growing opium poppies, even for ornamental use, is mostly a no-no.